MarcGueury/oci-starter-help/oci-starter/compute/compute.md

 ## Task 4: More info

-During the build, it will generate 2 files:
+During the build, it has generated 2 files:
 - id\_starter\_rsa : a ssh private key to login to the compute and bastion
 - id\_starter\_rsa.pub : the public ssh private key installed in the compute and bastion

-You can check the compute by running:
+You can login to the compute by running:
 ```
 bin/ssh_compute.sh
 ```